 Visit places of interest and City landmarks

-Lodge in a cozy Hotel
+Lodge in a cosy Hotel

 Where to Shop in Abeokuta City

 Visitors to Abeokuta can get a wide variety of items from shopping malls like the Saraki shopping complex, Alhaji Ayeni shopping complex and the Dangrave Mall.
 A range of items can be purchased from these and several other Malls in the City.
-Items on offer at the numerous shopping centers in Abeokuta include fashion items, electronic gadgets plus sports and office equipment etc.
+Items on offer at the numerous shopping centres in Abeokuta include fashion items, electronic gadgets plus sports and office equipment etc.

 There are also several Markets within the city like the Iberekodo and Kuto Markets which offer a wide range of edible and non-edible items.
-The Kemta Adire Market is famous for the sales of tie and dye textile and has played a major role in preserving and showcasing the tie and dye culture and business of the Abeokuta people.
+The Kemta Adire Market is famous for the sales of a tie and dye textile and has played a major role in preserving and showcasing the tie and dye culture and business of the Abeokuta people.

 Places to Eat in Abeokuta City